DK Metcalf: Personal life

-Metcalf's father, Terrence, was an offensive lineman in the NFL.

 After ESPN announcer Joe Tessitore mistakenly called him "Decaf Metcalf", Metcalf partnered with Volcanica Coffee.
 Beginning in December 2019, 16-ounce bags of coffee labeled "Decaf Metcalf" began selling on the company's website.
-Part of the proceeds from the coffee sales will be donated to Prison Fellowship, an organization Metcalf has a long-standing relationship with.
+Part of the proceeds from the coffee sales were announced to be donated to Prison Fellowship.

 Metcalf is a born-again Christian.

 On February 17, 2023, Metcalf played in the NBA All-Star Weekend Celebrity Game.
 Metcalf shot 9 of 16 and finished with 20 points, 10 rebounds and four blocks.
-He also had some emphatic dunks in the 81-78 victory.
+He also had some emphatic dunks in the 81–78 victory.
 This performance earned him the Most Valuable Player award for the game.

+Metcalf has been in a relationship with singer Normani since 2022, after being introduced to each other through their mutual friends, Russell Wilson and Ciara.
+He announced their engagement on March 13, 2025, during his introductory press conference for the Steelers.